Running on Your Period

 Keep a running journal

 Ever notice that you feel great during a run one day and then terrible the next?
 This could be largely due to your cycle.
 Our bodies are constantly dealing with hormones that can make us a speed demon one day and a snail the next.
-Try to keep a journal making note of performance and anything that sticks out.
+Try to keep a journal making note of performance and anything that sticks out and how the period affects you.
 Pay special attention to when menstruation starts.
 If your periods become irregular or disappears altogether, don’t ignore it!
 Amenorrhea can cause many problems, ranging from low energy to stress fractures.
 It can have other causes besides running, but if you are training heavily and not able to maintain your weight, it’s possible your body is forgoing it’s normal cycle to save up energy.
 It’s important to put your health first and talk to your doctor about what’s going on.

 Switch up your routine